skykingisepic/epic-node-StartOS/README.md

 Binaries are downloaded from github latest release of Epic Node Server and verified

-To build the `epic-node` package using embassy-sdk version 0.3.5+, run the following command:
+To build the `epic-node` package using startos-sdk version 0.3.5+, run the following command:

 ```
 make